top of page

 07

-(2006) Led the Roxio Beta Playground, a dedicated area for new product ideas and customer validation.
+(2006) I led the Roxio Beta Playground, a dedicated area for new product ideas and customer validation.

 Roxio and Toast were jam-packed with features, many of which were conceived from our beta program.